Korean War Legacy Project

 Video Clips

-Impact: Economic & Military Relations with Korea
+Impact: Economic and Military Relations with Korea

 Tags: Civilians,Home front,Impressions of Korea,Living conditions,Modern Korea,Pride